NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

 !! click, and then click play on the video

-and there are a lot of factors when it comes to QR code scanning

 soooo... since we all just got back from lunch, some of ya'll may have food-induced sleepiness.

 and since some QR codes may be hard to scan from the back of the room (like the one in the video here)

-I encourage and welcome folks to shift around while I'm talking about things so that you can get a clear scan.
+I encourage and welcome folks to stand up, shift around,

+get closer to the screens
+ while I'm talking about things.

 If you're watching live online, you also may want to have your phone out

+Though, the QR Codes are supplemental information, so no one needs to feel like they are missing out by not scanning the QR Codes.

 The slides will be available on GitHub, and published to and viewable from github pages, if you want to wait until later to scan / click the QR Codes as well.

 -->